The Language of Computers Course

 - How do computer programs operate virtually, creating the World Wide Web of the modern digital age, and how does all of this effect issues related to security and privacy in the wired world we live in today?

 Students are asked to create innovative programming solutions to real-world problems and develop applications focused on social good for their final project.
-Students design programs to collect, analyze and present data.
+Students design programs to collect, analyze and present data. get to learn about AI, Machine learning, privacy, security among other important CS topics.
 The programming language of choice is Python, a relatively easy programming language with powerful visual, text and data processing, and graphics capabilities.
 This course is intended for students from different disciplines (outside of computer science); no prerequisite is needed.

 This core course counts for the Q (quantitative) and/or the E (experimental) requirement.